Do you know what your doctor’s prescribing?

 Make a note in your calendar or set reminders on your phone with these dates and times, to cut the risk of addiction.

-Are you being prescribed the lowest possible dose?
+Am I being prescribed the lowest possible dose?

 There are many pain management factors, including weight, health, and pain tolerance.
 Talk to your doctor about the right dosage for your circumstances.